BIO

 Maloney stuck with South for three seasons and was captain in 1881.
 When he and Tom Lindsay joined Norwood in 1882, along with Alex Frayne and John Brophy from the Victorians club, predecessor of North Adelaide, a scribe in The South Australian Advertiser vented his disapproval thus: “This practice of ‘changing quarters’ is becoming altogether too common to be lightly passed over.
 Unless a player can show some good reason for deserting his old club no other club should make any effort to secure his services.”

-Maloney was a member of the Norwood squad that played six mid-season matches in Victoria, losing to South Melbourne, Melbourne, Carlton and Ballarat, but defeating Sandhurst and, in a rematch with South Melbourne, surprising everyone with a two-goals-to-one victory over the previous year’s premier.
+Maloney was a member of the Norwood squad that played five mid-season matches in Victoria, losing to Melbourne, Carlton and Ballarat, but defeating Sandhurst and, surprising everyone with a two-goals-to-one victory over the previous year’s premier, South Melbourne.

 With the standard of football on the rise in South Australia, a big crowd attended Kensington Oval on 26 August for the enthralling match which virtually sealed the premiership.
 South Adelaide kicked two goals in the first half while an erratic Norwood amassed eight behinds, which did not count in those days.
 Despite steady rain through the second half, goals from ‘Jammy’ Watson, Tom Lindsay and Steve McKee took Norwood to a 3.15 to 2.5 victory and its fifth successive flag.